Swedish Committee for Vietnam: Establishment

 The Swedish Committee on Vietnam (SKfV) was a formal restructuring of the pre-existing entity, the Swedish Vietnam Committee [SVK].
 The committee was created and operational in 1967.
 The SKfV primarily received funding through Social Democratic organizations and unions.

 After the first Swedish demonstrations protesting the US in Vietnam in 1964, several committees such as the SKfV, National Vietnam Fund [Naionalinsamlingen för Vietnam], and the Support Committee for the Stockholm Conferences on Vietnam [Stödkomittén för Stockholmskonferenserna om Vietnam] became the organizational background to the formation of the SKfV.
-The SKfV’s official purpose was to lead public opinion on the Vietnam war while preventing extremists from usurping the antiwar movement.
+The SKfV's official purpose was to lead public opinion on the Vietnam war while preventing extremists from usurping the antiwar movement.

 The SKfV consisted of political, trade unions, and free church organizations elected to its board.
 By 1971, 33 national organizations and 212 local organisations were members of SKfV, with the majority being either trade unions or social democratic associations.

-The United NLF-Groups (DFFG) & Swedish Committee on Vietnam (SKfV) Relations
+The United NLF-Groups (DFFG) and Swedish Committee on Vietnam (SKfV) Relations

 The United NLF-Groups [DFFG, De Förenade FNL-Grupperna, a Swedish popular movement in support of the FNL-movement] saw the formation of the committee as an attempt by the Social Democrats to gain control of the Swedish NLF movement.
 They viewed the Swedish Committee on Vietnam (SKfV) as a bureaucratic organization dependent on the Swedish government for its activities.

 By the end of 1969, the SKfV and the DFFG were planning to hold a joint demonstration.
 While it was initially promising, this cooperation broke down when the SKfV presented a draft resolution on providing government aid to North Vietnam.
 The DFFG expressed opposition to the resolution on the grounds that it was presented in a politically incorrect manner.

 Over time, the DFFG became increasingly convinced that the best way to support the people of Indochina was for the two organizations to work together.
 Instead of complementing each other, they would cooperate to strengthen popular Swedish anti-war sentiment.
-During the autumn of 1972, the two organizations worked together at the local level, although not always without conflict due to the SKfV’s scepticism of the DFFG.
+During the autumn of 1972, the two organizations worked together at the local level, although not always without conflict due to the SKfV's scepticism of the DFFG.

 Activities

 The main demands made by the SKfV were for the US to stop bombing Vietnam, to withdraw its troops from the country, and for the Vietnamese people to be allowed to make decisions about their country.
-On several fronts, their demands were in line with those of the global NLF movement, as well as the DFFG’s, including demands for US withdrawal and the sovereignty of the Vietnamese people.
+On several fronts, their demands were in line with those of the global NLF movement, as well as the DFFG's, including demands for US withdrawal and the sovereignty of the Vietnamese people.
 However, there were also significant differences.
 The SKfV did not accept criticism of the Swedish government nor did it approve of the DFFG's unconventional working methods.